-The Provider will comply with Chapter 119, Florida Statutes, Florida's public records law.
-Pursuant to Section 119.071, Florida Statutes, the Provider will keep and maintain public records required by the OAG to perform all services required under this Agreement.
+The Provider will keep and maintain public records required by the OAG to perform all services required under this Agreement.
+A request to inspect or copy public records relating to this Agreement must be made directly to the OAG.
+If the OAG does not possess the requested records, the OAG will immediately notify the Provider of the request.
 Upon request by the OAG to inspect or copy public records relating to this Agreement, the Provider will provide the OAG with a copy of the requested records at no cost to the OAG, or allow the records to be inspected or copied by the member of the public making the records request at a cost that does not exceed the cost provided in Chapter 119, Florida Statutes, or as otherwise provided by law.
-The Provider must ensure that in allowing public access to all documents, papers, letters, or other materials made or received in conjunction with this Agreement, those records that are exempt or confidential and exempt from public records disclosure requirements by operation of Section 119.071, Florida Statutes or Chapter 119, Florida Statutes, are not disclosed except as authorized by law for the duration of the Agreement term and following completion of the Agreement if the Provider does not transfer the records to the OAG.
+The Provider must ensure that in allowing public access to all documents, papers, letters, or other materials made or received in conjunction with this Agreement, those records that are exempt or confidential and exempt from public records disclosure requirements by operation of section 119.071, Florida Statutes or Chapter 119, Florida Statutes, are not disclosed except as authorized by law for the duration of the Agreement term and following completion of the Agreement if the Provider does not transfer the records to the OAG.

-If the Provider fails to provide the public records to the OAG within a reasonable time, it may be subject to penalties under Section 119.10, Florida Statutes.
-In the event the Provider's business closes or the Provider is permanently unable to perform said services, the Provider will electronically transfer all public records, at no cost, to the OAG upon becoming aware of any impending closure or event that renders the Provider unable to perform said services.
-If the Provider transfers all public records upon the Provider's business closing or becoming unable to perform services, the Provider will destroy all duplicate public records that are exempt or confidential and exempt from public record disclosure.
-The Provider will otherwise keep and maintain public records upon completion of the agreement and will meet all applicable requirements for retaining public records.
+If the Provider fails to provide the public records to the OAG within a reasonable time, it may be subject to penalties under section 119.10, Florida Statutes, as well as unilateral cancellation of this Agreement by the OAG.
+In the event the Provider's business closes or the Provider is permanently unable to perform under this Agreement, the Provider will electronically transfer, at no cost, all public records to the OAG upon becoming aware of any impending closure or event that renders the Provider unable to perform said services.
 Upon completion of this Agreement, the Provider will keep and maintain public records required by the OAG to perform the services to be provided in the scope of this Agreement, or electronically transfer in a file format compatible with the information technology systems of the OAG, at no cost to the OAG, all public records in possession of the Provider.
-In the event the Provider's business closes or the Provider is permanently unable to perform under this Agreement, the Provider will electronically transfer, at no cost, all public records to the OAG upon becoming aware of any impending closure or event that renders the Provider unable to perform said services.
 If the Provider transfers all public records to the OAG upon completion or termination of the Agreement, the Provider will destroy all duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
 If the Provider keeps and maintains public records upon completion of the Agreement, it must meet all applicable requirements for retaining public records, consistent with the state of Florida's records retention schedule.
 All public records stored electronically must be provided to the OAG, upon request of its Custodian of Public Records, at no cost to the OAG, in a format compatible with the information technology systems of the OAG.
-The OAG may unilaterally terminate this Agreement if the Provider refuses to allow access to all public records made or maintained by the Provider in conjunction with this Agreement, unless the records are exempt from Section 24(a) of Art.
-I, Florida State Constitution, and Sections 119.07(1) or 960.15, Florida Statutes.
+The OAG may unilaterally terminate this Agreement if the Provider refuses to allow access to all public records made or maintained by the Provider in conjunction with this Agreement, unless the records are exempt from section 24(a) of Art.
+I, Florida State Constitution, and sections 119.07(1) or 960.15, Florida Statutes.